ECC Foundation Scholarship Thank You Letter

-As mentioned earlier…by now you've found your rhythm in terms of your study habits and what it takes for you to succeed in the classroom.
+As mentioned earlier…by now, you've found your rhythm in terms of your study habits and what it takes for you to succeed in the classroom.
 Your process probably includes a step for proofing and reviewing your work before you turn it in.
-We're simply asking that you review your thank you letter for typos as well before you submit it.
+We're simply asking that you review your thank you letter for typos before you submit it.
 Now we've all been there…after reviewing our work so many times that we've lost count, we're finally satisfied and submit the work for review/grading.
-Later, once it's too late to retrieve the work, we feel compelled to review it one more time…”just because.”
-And suddenly we find an error that now looks like there's neon lights flashing around it and we wonder how could we have ever missed what now seems like such an obvious typo!
-Don't worry about that…we're all human and we're not expecting perfection…we're simply expecting you to put forth your best effort on the front-end and proof your letter at least once.
+Later, once it's too late to retrieve the work, we feel compelled to review it again…” just because.”
+Suddenly, we find an error that looks like neon lights are flashing around it, and we wonder how we could have ever missed what now seems like such an obvious typo!
+Don't worry about that…we're all human, and we're not expecting perfection…we're simply expecting you to put forth your best effort on the front end and proof your letter at least once.

 Express Your Enthusiasm Freely and Sincerely

-An old customer service adage in telephone etiquette says that the person you're speaking to on the phone should be able to “hear” the smile that's on your face while you're talking to him/her.
+An old customer service adage in telephone etiquette says that the person you're speaking to on the phone should be able to “hear” the smile on your face while you're talking to him/her.
 This is intended to emphasize attitude and focus.
-If we were to apply this adage to your thank you letter…it might go something like this…the reader of your letter should be able to feel your enthusiasm as they read your letter and get a genuine sense of what the scholarship meant to you.
-This isn't intended to suggest an exaggeration of the facts, just think about what you would say to the donor if you had an opportunity to briefly share face-to-face what you felt about receiving the scholarship.
+If we apply this adage to your thank you letter…it might go something like this…the reader of your letter should feel your enthusiasm as they read it and get a genuine sense of what the scholarship means to you.
+This isn't intended to suggest an exaggeration of the facts; think about what you would say to the donor if you had an opportunity to briefly share face-to-face what you felt about receiving the scholarship.

 Send The Letter Typewritten With a Personal Signature If Possible

 A typewritten letter with your signature is more personal.
-Student thank you letters are shared lots of times with lots of people…the ECC Board of Trustees have asked to see the letters, the ECC Foundation's Board of Directors see the letters, and of course the donors.
-The letters simply look better longer when they're typewritten.
+Student thank you letters are shared lots of times with lots of people…the ECC Board of Trustees have asked to see the letters, the ECC Foundation's Board of Directors see the letters, and, of course, the donors.
+The letters look better longer when they're typewritten.